Bettydox/motionmill/README.md

 motionmill
 ========

-Plugin for Wordpress.

-- customizes the default login page
-- adds Google Analytics tracking code
+Motionmill is a WordPress plugin that has following modules:

+**Motionmill Settings**

+Generates a hookable Settings page.

+**Mail**

+Customizes the WordPress email settings.

+**Google Analytics**

+Connects your blog with Google Analytics.

+**Dashboard Widget**

-- adds an editable dashboard widget
+Creates an editable widget on the dashboard.

-- customizes email content
-- customizes role capabilities
+**Roles**

+Manages role capabilities.